We enhance the daily lives of disabled adults and their families through loving, personalized care.

-Today, Blossom Hill operates three facilities housing dozens of individuals receiving long-term residential and short-term respite care.
+Today, Blossom Hill operates four facilities housing dozens of individuals receiving long-term residential and short-term respite care.
 The Center Ridge facility is still in operation, and two state-of-the-art homes in North Royalton – Haven Hill and Blossom Hill – have replaced the original Haven Hill.
 We also provide in-home supported living services.

 Angeline Lennartz, lovingly known as “Angie”, saw a need for therapy and special training for the profoundly disabled in the community that was not being provided by city, county or state agencies.
 Inspired by her daughter, she founded and opened Children Forever School on May 29, 1968.